iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> amazing<br> :date: __2021-02-27 05:59:59__

+> Input reason why I need to talk to a doctor Meds refill and Pharmacy info Attending Dr. stratton was very nice and take care of my refill Rx right away and reply accordingly.
+Thanks so much.Great service God bless 💫🙏☘️🕊️<br> :date: __2021-02-27 00:09:31__

+> Well some medical concerns benefit from having an ongoing relationship, most of my medical needs are transactional in nature, and this app makes it extremely easy<br> :date: __2021-02-26 13:01:54__

+> Access to lots of doctors of all kinds almost instantly, my prescription was ready an hour later and the only thing I left the house for was to pick up the medicine.
+Far exceeded my expectations.<br> :date: __2021-02-26 00:40:20__

+> Great experience work's just like it should<br> :date: __2021-02-25 17:58:57__

+> Excellent from start to finish.
+Very well organized app.
+Quick visit got the help I needed.<br> :date: __2021-02-23 21:34:15__

 > Quick and easy<br> :date: __2021-02-20 20:58:25__

 > Excellent providers and convenient.<br> :date: __2021-02-20 15:51:08__